 There’s absolutely nothing extemporaneous about a creative review.
 Because you’ve put thought and strategy into every single one of your words and how they interact with the layout, you already have an answer to every single thing that anyone could ask you!

-When you put careful thinking into your work (as you always should), you’re always prepared with answers.
-And, even beyond that, if someone asks you a question like, “Did you think of doing XYZ?” your answer can simply be, “No, I didn’t.
+When you put careful thinking into your work (as you always should), you’re prepared with answers.
+And, beyond that, if someone asks you a question like, “Did you think of doing XYZ?” your answer can simply be, “No, I didn’t.
 Let me think about it a bit.”